 14. Spot a Photoautomat

 If you are lucky, you’ll find one of these old photo booths when walking around the city.
 They still take photo strips in black and white!
-Carry some cash and take home a nice memento.
+Carry some cash and take home a nice memento from Berlin.
 Locations and how they look like here.

 15. Stroll through Treptower Park